POSH

 If you found something serious

-You found messages, images, threats, or something clearly wrong
+You found messages, images, threats, secrecy, pressure, or something clearly wrong.

-Your child seems frightened, pressured, trapped, or unable to explain
+Your child seems frightened, pressured, trapped, ashamed, or unable to explain.

 The first goal is not to solve everything.
 The first goal is to reduce harm and avoid making the situation harder.